Trevor Huddleston: Return to England, Tanzania and Mauritius

 Tutu, who as a little boy knew Huddleston and swears to his innocence, was particularly affronted by the suggestion that Huddleston was anything other than a protector of children.
-On 14 February 1995 he wrote a lengthy letter saying any suggestion of Huddleston's criminality was outrageous.
+On 14 February 1995, he wrote a lengthy letter saying any suggestion of Huddleston's criminality was outrageous.

-On 14 February 1995, Desmond Tutu, the then Archbishop of Cape Town wrote: "He [Huddleston] was an enormous thorn in the side of the apartheid regime and was effectively the real spokesman for the anti-apartheid movement for a considerable period.
+On 14 February 1995, Desmond Tutu, the then Archbishop of Cape Town, wrote: "He [Huddleston] was an enormous thorn in the side of the apartheid regime and was effectively the real spokesman for the anti-apartheid movement for a considerable period.
 No one did more to keep apartheid on the world's agenda than he and therefore it would have been a devastating victory for the forces of evil and darkness had he been discredited", adding "How ghastly to want to besmirch such a remarkable man, so holy and so good.
 How utterly despicable and awful."

 Bishop Gerald Ellison, the Bishop of London when Huddleston was Bishop of Stepney, also said that political enemies of Huddleston were involved.

 Ellison said: "I want to make it absolutely clear that I have seen no evidence that Bishop Trevor was ever guilty of a criminal act.
 He undoubtedly had many enemies in South Africa and England who wanted to denigrate him, indeed, to destroy him."
 Ellison was also clear that neither he, nor his legal advisers, believed anyone had the right to impede justice if there was any real evidence of guilt.
-However Sam Silkin, the Attorney General at the time who had taken the decision not to prosecute, later said on the radio:
+However, Sam Silkin, the Attorney General at the time who had taken the decision not to prosecute, later said on the radio:

 "I found that I was in difficulty as the man was very well known.
-If he had been prosecuted at all it would have ruined his career.
-Within the DPP's department everyone thought he would be acquitted, though there was clearly evidence."
+If he had been prosecuted at all, it would have ruined his career.
+Within the DPP's department, everyone thought he would be acquitted, though there was clearly evidence."

-After 10 years in England, Huddleston was appointed (1978) as the Bishop of Mauritius, a diocese of the Province of the Indian Ocean.
-Later in the same year he was elected as the Archbishop of the Province of the Indian Ocean.
+After ten years in England, Huddleston was appointed in 1978 as the Bishop of Mauritius, a diocese of the Province of the Indian Ocean.
+Later in the same year, he was elected as the Archbishop of the Province of the Indian Ocean.
 In 1984, he was succeeded by Rex Donat as Bishop of Mauritius.